-They say we have no control on death.
+They say we have no control over death.
 It can come to us at any time but what we can do is to delay the process, not deny it.
 Death of an earning member in a family brings a huge financial crisis.
 We might not overcome death but we surely can solve the uncertainty of economic crisis by opting for insurance coverage.
 There are different kinds of insurance coverage policies and one must consider and understand which policy would be completely suitable for his/ her according to their requirements.

 Term Insurance is the simplest form of life insurance coverage and the cheapest one.
-It is in fact the easiest to comprehend as well.
+It is, in fact, the easiest to comprehend as well.

 What is term insurance?